marijnmarijntje/Programmeerproject/REPORT.md

 ### **Technical Design**

-Every visualization has its own javascript file with a "draw function", which actually draws the visualization, and in some cases also a "get data function", which transforms the data in the correct format for the visualization.
+Every visualization has its own javascript file with a "draw function", which actually draws the visualization, and in some cases also a "get data function", which transforms the data in the correct format for the visualization or checks the data for "no data points".
 Some javascript files contain more functions, for example a "search function" or a "no data function".

 #### **onload.js**

 The first time that all visualizations will be drawn is when they get called in the onload function.
 This function also opens the data.json(can be found in the folder 'data') with all the data for the interactive visualizations.
 The first function that will be called draws the linegraph in the introduction (*drawLineGraph*).
 This linegraph has nothing to do with the other visualizations and data.json and therefore is made first.
-When the data.json is opened the functions, which draw the worldmap (*drawWorldmap*), get data for the table (*getDataTable*), the donutchart (*getDataDonut*), the duallinegraph (*getDataGraph*) and the function which makes the timeline in this graph(*drawTimeLine*) are called.
+When the data.json is opened the functions, which draw the worldmap (*drawWorldmap*), get data for the table (*getDataTable*), the donutchart (*getDataDonut*), the duallinegraph (*getDataGraph*) and the function which makes the timeline in this graph (*drawTimeLine*) are called.
 The defaultsettings are the year 2012 and the United States as country.
 The timeline will be drawn in this javascript file as well, since it influences every visualizations and the table.
 The above mentioned functions will be called a second time (except for the getDataGraph) when another year is selected in the timeslider.

 #### **linegraph.js**